-These keto savoury muffins are for all Marmite lovers out there!
+These cheese and marmite muffins are for all Marmite lovers out there!
 They are delicious almond flour cheese muffins with a buttery marmite topping.
-Great as a low carb breakfast or as a grab and go keto friendly snack.
+Great for breakfast or as a grab and go snack.

 Who says muffins have to be sweet?
-These marmite muffins are so tasty, you're going to want to come back for seconds.
+These keto marmite and cheese muffins are so tasty, you're going to want to come back for seconds.
 Plus, they are only 3.2g net carbs!

 Ingredients

-Here is what you need to make this keto savoury muffins recipe:
+Here is what you need to make keto-friendly marmite muffins:

 Muffin batter: